Collapsed Inference for Bayesian Deep Learning: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Yuhang Fan and Kareem Ahmed for helpful discussions.
 We would also like to thank Wesley Maddox for answering queries on the implementation of baseline SWAG.
-This work was funded in part by the DARPA Perceptually-enabled Task Guidance (PTG) Program under contract number HR00112220005, NSF grants \#IIS-1943641, \#IIS-1956441, \#CCF-1837129, Samsung, CISCO, a Sloan Fellowship, and a gift from RelationalAI.
+This work was funded in part by the DARPA PTG Program under award HR00112220005, the DARPA ANSR program under award FA8750-23-2-0004, NSF grants \#IIS-1943641, \#IIS-1956441, \#CCF-1837129, and a gift from RelationalAI.
 GVdB discloses a financial interest in RelationalAI.
 ZZ is supported by an Amazon Doctoral Student Fellowship.